Flag of the vice president of the United States: Sizes

-Use
+Usage

-The vice president's color (with fringe, tassels, and ornamental flagstaff) is displayed in her or his office, usually along with the flag of the United States and sometimes others, and sometimes as a backdrop when he or she speaks.
+The vice president's color (with fringe, tassels, and ornamental flagstaff) is displayed in the office, usually along with the flag of the United States and sometimes others, and sometimes as a backdrop when speaking.

 The flag will be flown from the after masthead of a U.S. Navy ship while the vice president is aboard, and the Navy also prescribes several other flag sizes to use in various situations when the vice president is present.
 Similarly, the Army prescribes use of the color (with fringe) or flag (without fringe) in different situations when the vice president is present.

 History

-The first official flag for the vice president came in 1936, long after flags were designed for most other high government officials, though on two earlier occasions (1915 and 1919) a specially-designed, unofficial flag was used for the vice president when he was representing the president at official functions.
+The first official flag for the vice president came in 1936, long after flags were designed for most other high government officials, though on two earlier occasions (1915 and 1919) a specially designed, unofficial flag was used for the vice president when he was representing the president at official functions.
 Since 1948, the flag has contained the vice presidential coat of arms, the central part of the vice presidential seal.
 One common thread through all the flag designs is a white background; the presidential flag has (almost) always had a blue background.